 Age 39, Broken & Pain Killers

 Evolved business and opened a Community Cafe with the desire and passion to provide further connection.
 Again, in turn around and full swing, I encountered 7 breaks in my wrist and hand during a Town fundraiser event, forcing to close the cafe.
-I almost became addicted to painkillers, but within two weeks, caught myself becoming dependent on the pain free- peace it provided.
+I almost became addicted to painkillers, but within two quick weeks, I caught myself becoming dependent on the pain free- peace it provided.
 I forced myself through an intense withdrawal to stop before it started.
 I sat with my hand in an ice igloo for 2 months instead to numb the pain.
 I prayed extra hard for internal strength, peace of mind and understanding.

 Lesson: my upbringing, strength & support rerouted what could have turned very ugly, not everyone has that will or chance.
 Try to understand where people come from.
 Everyone has a story, take time to listen.